DE

 What events are there related to decarbonization and climate-neutral cities?

-At the Decarb Arena, discussions have focused on fundamental issues such as the Paris Climate Agreement and the 1.5 °C limit, and what this means for the real estate industry, but also on how to specifically drive decarbonization in housing, office locations and urban logistics.
+At the Decarb Arena of the Munich real estate fair, discussions have focused on fundamental issues such as the Paris Climate Agreement and the 1.5 °C limit, and what this means for the real estate industry, but also on how to specifically drive decarbonization in housing, office locations and urban logistics.
 Also on the agenda were the renewal and transformation of cities for “healthy people and a healthy planet.”
 And since especially the energy demand is a dominating topic, it was also necessary to take a closer look at this “anything but simple” complex.
 Similarly, it was of vital interest to all stakeholders as to whether decarbonizing cities can become a competitive advantage of Europe.

 However, other forums at EXPO REAL also directly or indirectly addressed the decarbonization of real estate and cities.
 For example, in the EXPO REAL Forum, there was a block on “Urban Development”, dealing with mobility and how to improve the quality of life in cities; the “Changes” block calls for “Climate Action: Walk the Talk.”
 The REAL ESTATE INNOVATION Forum dealt with building in existing structures "Turn old into smart for a new climate".
 And at the GRAND PLAZA, the city center was under scrutiny with “Major construction site city center: How can the transformation succeed?”